eisental/RedstoneChips/README.md

 Destroying an IC
 -----------------
-You can destroy an IC by breaking one of its structure blocks, including the output levers.
+You can destroy an IC by breaking any of its structure blocks, including the output levers.
+Creepers and TNT explosions will also cause the IC to stop functioning.

 Commands
 ---------
-   * /redchips-list	Message the player with a list of every currently activated circuit in the server.
+   * _/redchips-active_ Lists every currently active circuit on the server.
+   * _/redchips-classes_ Prints a list of installed circuit classes.
+   * _/redchips-prefs_ Prints preferences.
+   * _/redchips-prefs key_ Prints one preference key: value pair.
+   * _/redchips-preds key value_ Changes the value of a preference key and saves the file.
+     - Example: /redchips-prefs chipBlockType GLASS will make the plugin recognize new chips only when their body is made of glass.

 Changelog
 ----------
+#### RedstoneChips 0.5 (22/01/11)
+* improved circuit detection algorithm.
+* improved performance of circuit destruction.
+* circuits are now destroyed when one of their blocks get exploded.
+* new /redchips-classes command.
+* renamed active list command to /redchips-active
+* new /redchips-classes command.
+* new /redchips-prefs command, for viewing and editing the preferences file from within the game. anybody can view them, but only an admin can edit.
+* moved plugin files to the plugin folder.
+* preferences are now a yaml file.
+* added color to player messages.
+* fixed error message when creating a bit-set circuit with no outputs.
+* catching concurrent modification exception when setting lever data

-##### 20/01/11 RedstoneChips 0.4
+#### RedstoneChips 0.4 (20/01/11)
 * temporary fix for the button bug.
 * better performance when working with a large number of circuits.